johnson86tw/splitter/README.md

 - or a team registed as a Gitcoin Grant want to split funds from contributors to the team members.

 ## Rules of the Contract
+- Deployer can decide the owner, payees, and the shares.
-- Owner can add payee
+- Owner can add payee.
-- Owner can finalize the state of the contract
+- Owner can finalize the state of the contract.
-- When it comes to be finalized, the number of the payees is fixed, no one can add payee.
+- When it comes to be finalized, the number of the payees is fixed, no one can add another payee.

 ## Tech-stack
 - vite